 What starts with a little trip …

 My husband and I love to travel.
-And whenever I’m on a trip, I evaluate the new locale as a potential setting for a scene in my novels.
+And whenever I’m on a trip, I evaluate the new locale as a potential setting for a scene in my three-novel series, Truth, Lies, and Love in Advertising.
 Case in point, we were in London last February and stayed at the St. Martin’s Lane hotel.
 Nestled within the hotel is a cozy little hideaway called “The Den,” where hotel guests may relax and have tea.
 It feels like someone’s living room, and it was the perfect room to write into a scene.
 In For Position Only, Craig Keller takes a sabbatical from the agency and decides to divest himself of some of his most precious art.
 There, he runs into Jane Mercer, who happens to be meeting her client during London’s Fashion Week.
 A fiery clash ensues between the former lovers but that’s all I can tell you until this baby is published.
 It was the perfect place to write my penultimate scene.

 It’s So LA